NickyTOfficial/Epstein-Scraper/README.md

 ## This is the Epstein-Scraper project
 The easiest way to run this is by cloning this repository in VS code, with the proper python extensions installed.

+## WARNING!
+Dataset 7 is currently broken!
+Do not attempt to scan!
+I have no idea what the DOJ is doing with it right now but any attempt I've made to try and scan it leads to endless frustration from broken pages, just don't try it for now

 Configure the YAML file as you see fit, the options should be pretty self explanatory.

 I implemented a download pool to more efficiently comb through the files.